-We are now accepting applications for the 2019 St. Anthony Park Arts Festival.
-We are excited to be celebrating our 50th Anniversary this year!
-Please read the information below, and then you may apply here.
+Artist applications for the 2019 St. Anthony Park Arts Festival are now closed.
+Notifications will be sent out on March 12, 2019 We are excited to be celebrating our 50th Anniversary this year!
+You may review your application here.

 about the show:

 The St. Anthony Park Arts Festival is a one-day juried art show and community event that is held annually on the first Saturday of June.
 The festival takes place on the lawn in front of the St. Anthony Park branch of the St. Paul Public Library, and on the neighboring streets at the intersection of Como and Carter Avenues.
 The St. Anthony Park Branch Library Association is the sponsoring organization, and the festival raises funds to support programming for all ages (including the Summer Reading Program for children) at our local Carnegie branch.

 Our mission statement gives some background on the arts festival and its relationship to the Library Association.

 We are very pleased to offer a Best of Show Award and three Merit Awards, made possible by a generous grant from the Harlan Boss Foundation for the Arts.